 A change of the direct deposit account for survivor annuity payments at a future point in time can be made via Online Services at www.opm.gov, by phone or in writing to OPM.
-RI 38-128, Part A is a simple and useful form for this purpose which can be faxed to OPM at 724-794-6633.
+RI 38-128, Part A is a simple and useful form for this purpose.